Introduction

 For instance, if you use Scribe to create user manuals, linking to relevant Scribes or Scribe Pages right from your product interface will help you speed up user onboarding and improve customer experience.

-Every user manual needs a sticky table of contents.
-When being able to switch between different sections and topics in one click, users will find solutions to their problems fast.
+Every user manual needs a table of contents.
+When being able to switch between different sections and topics in one click, end users will find solutions to their problems, fast.

 Provide a glossary for all terms and acronyms in the product interface in your user manual.
 Use plain language in your content to make it easy to read, reference and digest.

-When possible, present your manuals in a form of step-by-step instructions and include a maximum of three sentences per paragraph.
+When possible, present your manuals in the form of step-by-step instructions and include a maximum of three sentences per paragraph.

-There’s no need to develop a fancy design for your user manual.
-A combination of plain text and simple visuals will do the job.
-And remember — the simpler the better.
+There’s no need to go overboard — a combination of plain text and simple visuals is a good design for your user manual.
+And remember — the simpler, the better.

 While searching for inspiring user guide examples, we discovered that a lot of top-notch SaaS companies don’t include visuals in their end-user documentation.